stevemclaugh/preservation-torrent/README.md

 ### Each torrent should contain a bundle of datasets totaling around 10–20 gigabytes.

 - Very few participants will bother to seed hundreds of separate 25MB–100MB torrents.
-Many have storage and bandwidth to spare, but screen space is limited and managing long lists of files is tedious.
+Some have plenty of storage and bandwidth to spare, but screen space is limited and managing long lists of files is tedious.

-- Issuing datasets in bundles decreases the odds that less in-demand datasets will slip through the cracks and no longer be seeded.
+- Issuing datasets in bundles decreases the odds that less in-demand items will slip through the cracks and no longer be seeded.

-- The reason for the bundled model is that these torrents are aimed at preservation, not everyday use.
-If users have limited disk space, it is still possible to download individual files from within torrents.
+- The point of the bundled model is that these torrents are aimed at preservation, not everyday use.
+If someone has limited disk space, it is possible to download selected files from within torrents.

 ### Torrents should be issued in a numbered series, with periodic additions for new datasets.